richjenks/wp-marketo-pro/readme.md

 ## Settings

 If you're deploying this plugin to a non-technical user, you can prefill the plugin's options by copying `config.php.sample` to `config.php` and entering values into it.
-These options cannot be changed without either removing `config.php` or editing it then deactivating and reactivating the plugin.
+Options are set on plugin activation so edit/remove the file and deactivate then reactivate the plugin to override them.

 ## Hooks